Coupon Marketing Strategy: 6 Tips to Boost Sales

 Before starting any campaign, analyse how users interact with your platform and products using this method.
-This investigation will show if this sort of marketing fits your firm and if you should use virtual or traditional vouchers.
+This investigation will show if this marketing fits your firm and if you should use virtual or traditional vouchers.

-- Most profitable
+- Most Profitable

 - Least profitable

 Furthermore, look at your store’s shopping cart abandonment rate, customer fidelity, buying patterns, highest and lowest sales periods, and the number of one-time clients.

 Likewise, always see what your competitors do; you can adapt and improve your strategy based on that info.